TIBCOSoftware/snappydata/docs/howto/use_apache_zeppelin_with_snappydata.md

 ## Step 2: Configure Interpreter Settings

 1. Log on to Zeppelin from your web browser and select **Interpreter** from the **Settings** option.
+   This will require administrator privileges, which has user name as `admin` by default.
+   See **zeppelin-dir/conf/shiro.ini** file for the default admin password and other users and update the file to use your preferred authentication scheme as required.

 2. Click **Create** to add an interpreter.
 If the list of interpreters already has snappydata, then skip this step and instead configure the existing interpreter as shown in the next step.</br> ![Create](../Images/create_interpreter.png)